LambdaLabsML/vllm-benchmark/benchmark_v0.md

 # LLMs inference benchmarks, using vLLM, on Lambda Cloud

+[OpenAI's introduction of O1](https://openai.com/index/introducing-openai-o1-preview/), its latest large language model, underscores how performance can be drastically enhanced through [inference time scaling](https://openai.com/index/learning-to-reason-with-llms/): the longer the model "thinks" during inference, the better it performs in reasoning tasks.
+This shift is redefining the landscape of LLM research and fueling the growing demand for more efficient inference solutions.

-We conduct LLM inference benchmarks on various NVIDIA GPUs (A100 and H100).
-Our benchmarks used vLLM to evaluate Llama and Mistral models ranging from 7B to 405B in size.
-The key insights are:
+In this report, we benchmark LLM inference across NVIDIA A100 and H100 GPUs, using the popular [vLLM](https://github.com/vllm-project/vllm) framework to test models like [Llama](https://www.llama.com/) and [Mistral](https://docs.mistral.ai/getting-started/models/), ranging from 7B to 405B parameters.
+Key findings include:

-* Results highlight trade-offs between throughput and latency, with increased GPU parallelism improving overall performance but varying depending on model size and configuration.
+* Despite the trade-off between throughput and latency, faster GPUs and parallelism improve both.
+* Data parallelism outperforms tensor parallelism when the model fits within the system.
-* The NVIDIA H100 shows significant performance improvements over the A100, delivering roughly 2x higher throughput and lower latency across different models and GPU configurations.
+* NVIDIA H100 offers ~`2x` better throughput and lower latency than A100.
-* vLLM's latest `v0.6.0` release more than doubles output throughput and reduces Median Time Per Output Token (TPOT).
+* vLLM v0.6.0 doubles output throughput and reduces Time Per Output Token (TPOT).

-## Variables
+## Benchmark Design

 Here is the summary of all variables in our benchmarks: